FedericoPivotto/logbandpower/README.md

 ### Tested Environments
 - Local machine, Ubuntu 20.04.6 LTS, Python 3.8.10, ROS Noetic, catkin workspace build with command `catkin build`
-- Local machine, Ubuntu 20.04.6 LTS, ROS Noetic, catkin workspace build with command `catkin_make`
+- Local machine, Ubuntu 20.04.6 LTS, Python 3.8.10, ROS Noetic, catkin workspace build with command `catkin_make`

 #### VLAB Environment
 Due to an older version of ROS Neuro installed in the VLAB virtual machine, a modification to the launch file `acquisition.launch` is required to make the package running correctly.